 The biggest risk to you is drilling, sanding, cutting or removing this material.
 This would release a considerable amount of asbestos fibres, so any substantial work must be done by a fully licensed asbestos remover.
 Low-risk work, such as drilling a hole or two, must be done by unlicensed persons who have completed an asbestos awareness training course.

 Because this material is located indoors and often covers the entire ceiling, the risk factor is very high, although many homes have now had their asbestos ceiling removed or safely encapsulated.

 5: Car Port Ceiling Panels

-Like similar asbestos products, previous homeowners could have painted over them, making it difficult to detect.
+Like similar asbestos products, previous homeowners could have painted over them, making them difficult to detect.

 The biggest risk is:

-- if you drill it to push a cable through or secure a light in place
+- If you drill it to push a cable through or secure a light fixing in place.

 6: Cement Undercloaks